-Her father, the Duke of Somerset, died when she was but one year old, after a failed expedition to France he was accused of treason and forbidden to appear in the king's presence and his death was rumoured at the time to have been suicide.
+Her father, the Duke of Somerset died when Margaret was but one year old, after a failed expedition to France he was accused of treason and forbidden to appear in the king's presence and his death was rumoured at the time to have been suicide.
 Margaret was appointed the ward of William de la Pole, Earl of Suffolk.

 Edmund was captured by Yorkists and imprisoned at Carmarthen Castle, there he contracted the plague and died.
 Margaret gave birth to his posthumus son, Henry Tudor, at Pembroke Castle, Wales on 28th January, 1457.
-She had sought refuge there under the protection of her brother-in-law, Jasper Tudor, Earl of Pembroke and was but thirteen at the time of her son's birth.
+She had sought refuge there under the protection of her brother-in-law, Jasper Tudor, Earl of Pembroke and was but thirteen at the time of her son's birth, which was reported to be difficult.
 She was possibly damaged by the event, for, despite later acquiring two more husbands, Henry, to whom she was extremely attached, was to remain her only child.

-Margaret was very fond of all her grandchildren, but her favourite was said to be her namesake, Margaret Tudor, to whom she was also godmother and who later married to James IV, King of Scots.
-Lady Margaret left her in her will 'a gyrdell of gold conteyning xxix linkes, with a grete pomaunder at oon ende, ponder: xviii unces iii quarters'.
+Margaret was very fond of all her grandchildren, but her favourite was said to be her namesake, Margaret Tudor, to whom she was also godmother and who was later married to James IV, King of Scots.
+Lady Margaret left Margaret Tudor 'a gyrdell of gold conteyning xxix linkes, with a grete pomaunder at oon ende, ponder: xviii unces iii quarters' in her will.